dmd-program/dmd-100/topics/narrative_structure.md

 A non-linear structure is not necessarily chronological or cause and effect based.
 Story is unfolded simultaneously and recursively.

 ### Interactive narrative
-The story-line in an interactive narrative work is not predetermined.
-The story is constructed based on a viewer's choices real-time, often in video games.
-Games that use this structure often rely on sophisticated AI software to construct the environment around these choices.
+The story you experience in an interactive narrative work is not predetermined.
+The story path is chosen based on a viewer's choices.
+In video games, the number of story events that can be chosen through interaction can be quite high, making subsequent play-throughs unique.
+Newer games rely on generative algorithms and artificial intelligence to create the environment around these choices.

 #### Decision nodes
 An interactive narrative is comprised of decision or action points called nodes, where the user impacts the unfolding of the narrative by making a choice or performing an action.
 The choice the user makes can determine which branching narrative path is taken.
 The decisions themselves are part of the plot, which handles dramatization of the events.